aura-nw/docs/docs/overview/start/wallet.md

 :::caution
 We are working closely with Coin98 to support Aura Testnet.
 Please download the latest development version of Coin98 Wallet Extension at: https://download.coin98.com/

-Make sure your Coin98 Wallet extension version is equal or later than: 6.0.1
+Make sure your Coin98 Wallet extension version is equal or greater than: 6.0.1
 :::

 :::info